- 1. Layer lighting across your living room

 For a multi-layered look, tactile weaves like bouclé look beautiful when layered against the luxurious feel of faux shagreen or rough-hewn timber to give a room some depth and sense of history.

-‘Tactile textures and dried grasses in earthy tones continue to be popular decorative accessories,’ says Claire Hornby, Head of Creative at Barker and Stonehouse.
+‘Tactile textures and dried grasses in earthy tones continue to be popular decorative accessories for fall,’ says Claire Hornby, head of creative at Barker and Stonehouse.

 ‘They not only have a visual design function, they are also great to touch and feel,’ she says.
 ‘In addition, using woven baskets continues to add artisanal interest to this scheme as well as provide much needed storage solutions.’

 14. Mix and match modern and rustic materials

 Combining the warmth of a rural retreat with the opulence of a Georgian townhouse, this living room fall decor look is perfect for those looking to create a seasonal hibernation spot for winter.